 The workshop contains 3 exercises of different stages.

-The first stage is 32 Bit to get an easy start and to get to know the environment and commands.
+The first stage will give an easy start to get to know the environment and commands.
 This exercise is done together, to get a quick and efficient example on how to interact with the tools.
-The second stage is 64 Bit, to stress the differences regarding e.g. calling conventions.
-This exercise will allow the attendees to explore the exploit on their own, with my assistance when needed.
+The second exercise will allow the attendees to explore the exploit on their own, with my assistance when needed.

 The 3rd stage will be solving the challenge with ASLR turned on (without PIE).
 This will get us a longer ROP-Chain, we will have a look on other useful segments like the Global Offset Table and how to use this for exploitation.
 Also, the combination of using ROP on 64 Bit with ASLR turned on can score you some points in CTFs.